Colorado Springs Housing Market Today in 2025

 More homes are coming on the market every month in Colorado Springs.

-The chart shows that compared to the last ten years, we had the second-most homes for sale this June.
-Also, home prices haven't gone up or down much in the last three years.
-If we keep seeing more homes for sale, prices might drop because of the laws of supply and demand.
+The chart shows that this January saw the most homes for sale in the last ten years.
+If we keep seeing more homes for sale, prices will start to drop due to the laws of supply and demand.
 This means that if there are a lot of homes available, buyers might have a better chance to negotiate and get lower prices in the future.

 10 Year Real Estate Sales Trend in Colorado Springs